complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 ## Background Images

-Now we’ll configure another Sociogram, but this time we’ll bring in an image asset to serve as the background.
+Now we'll configure another Sociogram, but this time we'll bring in an image asset to serve as the background.
 Follow all the previous steps, but now choose an image as the background type instead of using the concentric circles.
 If you have an image file saved to your resource library you can browse for it, otherwise you can add an image file saved elsewhere on your device.
 In this case, we designed a quadrant image where we will ask the participant to drag their alters based on the context of the relationship.

 {% include tip-info.md content="You should think carefully about how the choices you make regarding the background will impact the way your participants position their nodes." %}